 Instructions

 Rub the meat with the cut side of the clove of garlic, and brown it in a small amount of vegetable oil.
 Remove the meat from the pan, and sauté the onion until golden.
-Put the meat back in the pan on top of the onion, and pour in 1⁄4 cup of the chicken or vegetable broth.
-Cover the pan and simmer on very low heat for 1 hour or bake in a 350°F oven.
+Put the meat back in the pan on top of the onion, and pour in half of the chicken or vegetable broth.
+Cover the pan and bake in a 350°F oven or simmer on very low heat for 1 hour.

-Combine the tomato sauce, dark brown sugar, paprika, mustard, lemon juice, ketchup, cider vinegar, Worcestershire Sauce, and the last 1⁄4 cup of chicken or vegetable broth in a jar and shake to mix.
-Pour this over the meat, cover the pan, and continue simmering or baking for 1-1⁄2 hours more.
+Combine the tomato sauce, dark brown sugar, paprika, mustard, lemon juice, ketchup, cider vinegar, Worcestershire Sauce, and the rest of chicken or vegetable broth in a jar and shake to mix.
+Pour this over the meat, cover the pan, and continue baking or simmering for 1-1⁄2 hours more.

 Remove the meat from the pan, and let it rest on a board for at least 10 minutes before carving it on the diagonal into thin pieces.